pambrose/battlesnake-examples/README.md

 1) Run ngrok with: `ngrok http 8080`

-2) Use either of the `Forwarding` URLs displayed in the ngrok console as the snake URL.
+2) Use either of the `Forwarding` URLs displayed in the ngrok console as your snake URL.

 3) Follow the [Snake Execution](#snake-execution) instructions to run a snake.